rweichler/aite/README.md

 this is my personal build system I use to make all of my projects (and sometimes other people's)

+this is really good for making jailbreak tweaks and LuaJIT ffi bindings.

 # Installing

 ```bash